joaodlf/flask-boilerplate/README.md

 # flask-boilerplate

 A boilerplate project for Flask+CLI applications.

-More information [here](https://joaodlf.com/python-for-the-web.html).
+More information [here](https://joaodlf.com/python-for-the-web-in-2019.html#python-for-the-web-in-2019) (original blog post [here](https://joaodlf.com/python-for-the-web.html)).

 You must create a `config.py` file in the `config` dir of the project (an example file is provided)